weronica/scheduling-heLP/README.md

 ## Synopsis

-A Python script that assigns busy people into limited timeslots for you.
+A Python script that assigns people to timeslots for you using a linear program.

 ## Setting up